Convicted bank robber charged in Toronto crossbow deaths

 The police have not offered a reason for the killings nor have they identified the victims.

-Property records showed that the house where the three killed was in the name of Susan and William Ryan, 66 and 65 years old, respectively.
+Property records showed that the house where the three were killed was in the name of Susan and William Ryan, 66 and 65 years old, respectively.
 William Ryan died last year, local media reported.

-Brett Ryan had lived at the same house as Susan and William Ryan, according to government records that indicated bankruptcy proceedings had been initiated for him in 2010.
+Brett Ryan had previously lived at the same house as Susan and William Ryan, according to government records that indicated bankruptcy proceedings had been initiated for him in 2010.

-He was jailed for three years and nine months in the bank robbery cases, according to the Canadian Broadcasting Corp.
+He was jailed for three years and nine months in the bank robbery cases, according to court records.

+Court records showed that Ryan now lives at a condominium building near Toronto’s waterfront.
+That building was evacuated by police on Thursday due to a suspicious package.
+They said the incident was related to the east-end deaths, but gave no details.

+Canada has stricter gun laws than the United States and fewer homicides.

+Crossbows that can be aimed and fired with one hand and crossbows with an overall length of 0.5 meters (19.7 inches) or less are prohibited, according to the Royal Canadian Mounted Police.

+The latest three deaths bring Toronto’s homicide count for this year to 47.
+The city had 56 homicides for 2015.
+In comparison, Chicago, which is similar in population, had at least 480 homicides in 2015.

-Ryan's next scheduled court appearance is Sept.
+Ryan’s lawyer declined to comment.
+Ryan’s next scheduled court appearance is Sept.
 2.

-In another incident on Thursday that police said was related to the killings, police evacuated a downtown building due to a suspicious package.
-They gave no details on how the cases were related.

-(Reporting by Ethan Lou in Toronto; Editing by Dan Grebler)
+Reporting by Ethan Lou in Toronto; Editing by Dan Grebler

-LA PAZ Protesting Bolivian miners on Friday abandoned a roadblock where a day earlier they kidnapped a government deputy minister, who was later found beaten to death.